-- 9 A program (2.2.1) is a standard-conforming program if it uses only those forms and relationships - 10 described herein and if the program has an interpretation according to this standard.
-A program unit - 11 (2.2) conforms to this standard if it can be included in a program in a manner that allows the program - 12 to be standard conforming. - 13 A processor conforms to this standard if - (1) It executes any standard-conforming program in a manner that fulfills the interpretations herein, subject to any limits that the processor may impose on the size and complexity of the program; - (2) It contains the capability to detect and report the use within a submitted program unit of a form designated herein as obsolescent, insofar as such use can be detected by reference to the numbered syntax rules and constraints; - (3) It contains the capability to detect and report the use within a submitted program unit of an additional form or relationship that is not permitted by the numbered syntax rules or constraints, including the deleted features described in Annex B; - (4) It contains the capability to detect and report the use within a submitted program unit of an intrinsic type with a kind type parameter value not supported by the processor (4.4); - (5) It contains the capability to detect and report the use within a submitted program unit of source form or characters not permitted by Section 3: - (6) It contains the capability to detect and report the use within a submitted program of name usage not consistent with the scope rules for names, labels, operators, and assignment symbols in Section 16; - (7) It contains the capability to detect and report the use within a submitted program unit of intrinsic procedures whose names are not defined in Section 13; and - (8) It contains the capability to detect and report the reason for rejecting a submitted program. - However, in a format specification that is not part of a FORMAT statement (10.1.1), a processor need not detect or report the use of deleted or obsolescent features, or the use of additional forms or relationships. - 4 detect of report the use of defected of obsolescent leavures, of the use of additional forms of relationships. - 35 A standard-conforming processor may allow additional forms and relationships provided that such ad- - 36 ditions do not conflict with the standard forms and relationships.
-However, a standard-conforming - 37 processor may allow additional intrinsic procedures even though this could cause a conflict with the - 38 name of a procedure in a standard-conforming program.
-If such a conflict occurs and involves the name - 39 of an external procedure, the processor is permitted to use the intrinsic procedure unless the name is - 40 given the EXTERNAL attribute (5.1.2.6) in the scoping unit (16).
-A standard-conforming program - 41 shall not use nonstandard intrinsic procedures or modules that have been added by the processor. - 42 Because a standard-conforming program may place demands on a processor that are not within the - 43 scope of this standard or may include standard items that are not portable, such as external procedures - 44 defined by means other than Fortran, conformance to this standard does not ensure that a program will - 45 execute consistently on all or any standard-conforming processors.
+- A program (2.2.1) is a standard-conforming program if it uses only those forms and relationships - 10 described herein and if the program has an interpretation according to this standard.
+A program unit - (2.2) conforms to this standard if it can be included in a program in a manner that allows the program 11 - to be standard conforming. - A processor conforms to this standard if 13 - It executes any standard-conforming program in a manner that fulfills the interpretations herein, subject to any limits that the processor may impose on the size and complexity of the program; - (2)It contains the capability to detect and report the use within a submitted program unit of a form designated herein as obsolescent, insofar as such use can be detected by reference to the numbered syntax rules and constraints: - (3)It contains the capability to detect and report the use within a submitted program unit of an additional form or relationship that is not permitted by the numbered syntax rules or constraints, including the deleted features described in Annex B; - It contains the capability to detect and report the use within a submitted program unit of an intrinsic type with a kind type parameter value not supported by the processor (4.4); - (5)It contains the capability to detect and report the use within a submitted program unit of source form or characters not permitted by Section 3; - (6)It contains the capability to detect and report the use within a submitted program of name usage not consistent with the scope rules for names, labels, operators, and assignment symbols in Section 16; - (7)It contains the capability to detect and report the use within a submitted program unit of intrinsic procedures whose names are not defined in Section 13; and - It contains the capability to detect and report the reason for rejecting a submitted program. - However, in a format specification that is not part of a FORMAT statement (10.1.1), a processor need not 33 34 detect or report the use of deleted or obsolescent features, or the use of additional forms or relationships. - 35 A standard-conforming processor may allow additional forms and relationships provided that such ad- - 36 ditions do not conflict with the standard forms and relationships.
+However, a standard-conforming - processor may allow additional intrinsic procedures even though this could cause a conflict with the - 37 name of a procedure in a standard-conforming program.
+If such a conflict occurs and involves the name 38 - of an external procedure, the processor is permitted to use the intrinsic procedure unless the name is - given the EXTERNAL attribute (5.1.2.6) in the scoping unit (16).
+A standard-conforming program 40 - shall not use nonstandard intrinsic procedures or modules that have been added by the processor.
+41 - Because a standard-conforming program may place demands on a processor that are not within the - scope of this standard or may include standard items that are not portable, such as external procedures 43 - defined by means other than Fortran, conformance to this standard does not ensure that a program will 44 - 45 execute consistently on all or any standard-conforming processors.